Super 7 Day Tasmania Tour: A Week of Tasmanian Wonders

 HOBART TO STRAHAN

-Departing Hobart, your tour of Tasmania/lutruwita begins in Mount Field National Park.
-Welcome to the Tasmanian Wilderness World Heritage Area.
-Walk among the world’s tallest eucalyptus trees and discover the cascading Russell Falls.
-As we journey through the Western Wilds, the incredible scenery continues at Lake St Clair (Australia’s deepest freshwater lake), and the Franklin-Gordon Wild Rivers National Park.
-You’ll learn about Tasmania’s mining history in Queenstown before arriving in the harbourside village of Strahan where we’ll spend the next two nights.
+Leaving Hobart, your adventure through Lutruwita/Tasmania begins at Mount Field National Park, part of the Tasmanian Wilderness World Heritage Area.
+Stroll among towering eucalyptus trees and marvel at the cascading beauty of Russell Falls.
+Traveling through the Western Wilds, take in the breathtaking landscapes of Lake St Clair—Australia’s deepest freshwater lake—and the rugged Franklin-Gordon Wild Rivers National Park.
+Along the way, uncover Tasmania’s rich mining history in Queenstown before reaching the harbourside village of Strahan, where we’ll settle in for the next two nights.

 Overnight: Strahan